corda/corda/docs/source/key-concepts-transactions.rst

 Note that if the notary entity is absent then the transaction is not notarised at all.
 This is intended for issuance/genesis transactions that don't consume any other states and thus can't double spend anything.
 For more information on the notary services, see :doc:`key-concepts-notaries`.

-Privacy-salt
-^^^^^^^^^^^^
-The privacy salt is a 256-bit random value required to compute nonces per transaction component in order to ensure that an adversary cannot use brute force techniques and reveal the content of hashed values in filtered transactions (tear-offs).
-We elaborate more on transaction tear-offs in :doc:`key-concepts-oracles`.

-Note that if a privacy-salt is not given as input during transaction building, then it is automatically set to a new 256-bit random value.